AmsterdamUniversityPress/platform-documentation/validation.md

 xmllint --noout --dtdvalid ../JATS-Publishing-1-2-MathML3-DTD/JATS-journalpublishing1-mathml.dtd QUE2022.1.001.KLEI.xml
 ```

 This should now validate your document. if there are any errors, you should see error messages in the terminal.

+Obviously, there is _much_ more you can do with `xmllint`, not in the least automating workflows.
+But for now at least we have a simple means of checking if our XML document is ok.

 Happy debugging 🐞🐞🐞